 * Click here for rating key

-Linwood's Restaurant Review: As Linwood's entered its third decade, the valley set's favorite haunt was treated to a full facelift.
-Sultry olive tones and glossy dark woods provide a look reminiscent of a Manhattan supper club or a private yacht.
+Linwoods Restaurant Review: The valley set's favorite haunt boasts sultry olive tones and glossy dark woods, providing a look reminiscent of a Manhattan supper club or a private yacht.
 It's a dashing contemporary backdrop for the boldfaced types moving-and-shaking their way around the dining room in a flurry of greetings.
-Also admirably chic is the spotless open kitchen from which come suitably handsome and enticingly aromatic plates.
-Pan-seared foie gras with pomegranate gastrique on duck-fat toast, sea bass and chilled lemon crab salad, espresso-rubbed rib-eye, barbecued pecan-crusted rack of lamb: these are just a few of the temptations you might encounter on the weekly menu.
-We like that you can order a big, fat hamburger at dinnertime if it suits you, and that you can also find stylish pizzas and small dishes here, too.
+Also admirably chic is the spotless open kitchen, from which come suitably handsome and enticingly aromatic plates.
+Lobster tempura and broiled crab cakes, espresso-rubbed rib-eye, grilled salmon with red pepper and black olive relish: these are just a few of the temptations you might encounter on the weekly menu.
+We like that you can order a big, fat burger at dinnertime, if it suits you, and that you can find stylish pizzas and small dishes, too.
 The wine list, while pricey, offers a well-rounded selection.
 For solo dining, there are no better seats in town than the ones lined up at the kitchen's counter.